-April 2016 Two-Year Master's Program: General selection
+Two-Year Master's Program: General selection

-Group 5 Languages and Media Written Specialized subjects 27 August 10:00-13:00 examinations Answer three questions from these areas: general linguistics, syntax, semantics, morphology, semiotics, literary theory, literary hermeneutics, media, information literacy, cultural research, German, and French.
-Applicants for either languages or media should ensure that they answer at least two questions from the areas designated in the book for questions respectively.
+Group 5 Languages and Media Written Specialized subjects 2 March 10:00-13:00 examinations Answer three questions from these areas: general linguistics, syntax, semantics, morphology, semiotics, literary theory, literary hermeneutics, media, information literacy, cultural studies, German, and French.
+Applicants for either languages or media should ensure that they answer at least two questions from areas designated in the book for questions respectively.
 Note: Applicants choosing German or French can use a dictionary.
 Dictionaries will be supplied by the examiner.
-Foreign language 27 August 14:30-15:30 English Oral 28 August 10:00examination Applicants must speak for approximately 15 minutes on the education they received at their previous university and their graduation thesis (including theses under production).
+Foreign language 2 March 14:30-15:30 English Oral examination 3 March 10:00- Applicants must speak for approximately 15 minutes on the education they received at their previous university and their graduation thesis (including theses under production), and their desired research after the entrance.
 (PC projectors can be used.)
-On the day of the examination, bring five copies of the materials related to your presentation (presentation outline, drawings, etc.; A4 size).

-Group 6 Psychology and Philosophy Written Specialized subjects 27 August 10:00-13:00 examinations Select four of 12 questions from these areas: psychology (history of psychology, cognition, learning and memory, personality) and philosophy (history of philosophy) Foreign language 27 August 14:30-15:30 English Oral 28 August 10:00examination Applicants must speak for approximately 20 minutes on the education they received at their previous university and their graduation thesis (including theses under production).
-(OHP and PC projectors can be used.)
-On the day of the examination, bring five copies of the materials related to your presentation (presentation outline, drawings, etc.; A4 size).

-Group 7 Social Sciences Written English examinations Applicants must provide at the time of application their original TOEFL or TOEIC scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
+On the day of the examination, bring five copies of the materials related to your presentation (presentation outline, drawings, etc.; (A4 size).
+Group 6 Psychology and Philosophy Written examinations Specialized subjects 2 March 10:00-13:00 Select four out of 12 questions from these areas: psychology (history of psychology, cognition, learning and memory, personality) and philosophy (history of philosophy) Foreign language 2 March 14:30-15:30 English Oral examination 3 March 10:00- Applicants must speak for approximately 20 minutes on the education they received at their previous university and their graduation thesis (including theses under production).
+(PC projectors can be used.)
+On the day of the examination, bring five copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).
+Group 7 Social Sciences Written examinations English Applicants must provide at the time of application their original TOEFL or TOEIC scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
 The scoresheet is the Examinee's Score Record in the case of TOEFL, and the Official Score Certificate in the case of TOEIC.
-When submitting TOEFL Official Score Report, please ensure that the U.S. ETS sends it to GSIS by the final day of application.
+When submitting the TOEFL Official Score Report, please ensure that the U.S. ETS sends it to GSIS by the final day of application.
 (For mailing, GSIS's DI code is 2149.)
-Specialized subjects 27 August 10:00-13:00 Select one of the following categories.
+Specialized subjects 2 March 10:00-13:00 Select one of the following categories.
 Sociology: select three out of five questions from the following areas: the history of sociology, contemporary society, sociology of local community, family sociology and social research methods.
 Politics: select three out of five questions from the following areas: political consciousness, public administration, political processes, statistics and social research methods.
 Economics: select three out of five questions from the following areas: microeconomics, macroeconomics, urban and regional economics, statistics and mathematics for economics.
 As necessary, the examiner will supply calculators.
 State the name of the categories in which you wish to be examined (sociology, politics, or economics) in the application, along with the name of the specific subject (Social Sciences).
-0.1 No change in category will be allowed after the application has been submitted.
-Oral 28 August 10:00examination Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
+No change in category will be allowed after the application has been submitted.
+Oral examination 3 March 10:00- Applicants must speak for approximately 20 minutes on the education they received at their former university and their graduation thesis (including theses under production).
 (PC projectors can be used.)
 The examiners will ask questions for approximately 10 minutes.
-On the day of the examination, bring five copies of the materials related to your presentation (presentation outline, diagrams, etc.; A4 size).
+On the day of the examination, bring five copies of the materials related to your presentation (presentation outline, diagrams, etc.; (A4 size).